chiseledCoder-zz/shiprocket-py/README.md

+# shiprocket-py

 Python wrapper for Shiprocket API.
+Currently only includes API's with GET requests.